Best Places To Work Certification Celebrates Top Companies For Women In 2023

 Concentrix + Webhelp achieved the third position.
 The company is a global leader in providing business services and customer experience solutions.
 Their collaborative efforts have resulted in progressive policies, mentorship programs, making them standout as an employer of choice for women.

-Mövenpick Hotels & Resorts secured the fourth position, standing out for its commitment to providing a welcoming and empowering environment for women in the hospitality industry.
-The company's policies promote work-life balance and offer professional growth opportunities, positioning Mövenpick as a trailblazer in gender equality.
+Mvenpick Hotels & Resorts secured the fourth position, standing out for its commitment to providing a welcoming and empowering environment for women in the hospitality industry.
+The company's policies promote work-life balance and offer professional growth opportunities, positioning Mvenpick as a trailblazer in gender equality.

 #5 Konecta Group